-DEFINITIONS: "Deaccessioning" is the process used to remove permanently an object from the collection or to document the reasons for an involuntary removal (one required by law or due to circumstances not controlled by the museum).
+DEFINITIONS: "Deaccessioning" is the process used to remove permanently an objectitem from the collection or to document the reasons for an involuntary removal (one required by law or due to circumstances not controlled by the museum).
 "Disposal" is the official mode of transferal.

 Deaccessioning, when carried out in an appropriate manner and with thoughtful consideration, is an integral part of responsible collections management.
-This view is endorsed by the Library Board of Trustees and the Grutzmacher Collection Committee and is based on the ethical codes of professional museum organizations.
+This view is endorsed by the Library Board of